 There are no restrooms nor showers at this beach.
 The only "facilities" are food kiosks that are open on the weekends.
 (Note- on a 6/15 visit, there were some Port-a Potties in the parking area.)

 This beach is popular with locals and tourists alike, especially on weekends and in the summer.
 Be aware…this area does occasionally have car break ins.
 So don’t leave anything of value in your car and park close to food stands/other people.

 Mar Chiquita is located in Manatí.
 Take Route 22 to exit 46 to Route 686 north.
 Then take Route 685 west to Route 648 north and follow to the end of the road.
-Note that Google Maps says the road to the beach is 684 instead of 648.

 It took about 45 minutes to drive to Mar Chiquita from the San Juan area.

 Click on a placename below to view the location on Google Maps ...